 Jacques Jodoin's Amazing Workshop

-I recently met Jacques Jodoin, a man who is known among local woodworkers for having a large workshop with a lot of tools.
-He offered to show me his workshop, and let me take photographs of it.
+I recently met a man known among local woodworkers for having a large workshop with a lot of tools.
+He offered to show me his workshop, and take photographs of it.
 His workshop covers the entire basement of a large 1800 square foot bungalow.
 It's difficult to capture this workshop in just a few photos, so I figured I'd include a large number of photos.

 Customize Your Shop Space